A guide to the cost of re-creating an item of jewellery.

 Can a jeweller replicate any design?

-Jewellers can replicate a ring in any precious metal.
-For example, in Platinum, White Gold, Yellow Gold, or Rose Gold.
-9-carat or 18-carat most often.
+As jewellers, we can replicate a ring in any precious metal, such as Platinum, White Gold, Yellow Gold, or Rose Gold, most often in 9-carat or 18-carat purity.

-To accomplish this, we work with the original ring in hand.
-Conversely, If this is impossible, we work from an image of the ring.
+To accomplish this, we work with the original ring in hand, where possible.
+But if this is impossible, we work from an image of the ring.
+In our examples below, we show the original ring pictures, alongside the recreated ring.

 This is possible through various techniques, including 3D scanning and CAD design.